aragon/AGPs/AGPs/AGP-1.md

 * Finance: proposals for transferring funds from the Association multisig
 * Meta: proposals for changing AGP-0 or AGP-1 (“changing the way things are changed”)
 * Proclamations: proposals for making a public statement on behalf of the Aragon Network
-* Flock: proposals for joining the Aragon Flock program
+* Flock: proposals to join the Aragon Flock program

 Proposals that cannot be categorized into one of these tracks will likely be denied by AGP Editors.
 At the discretion of AGP Editors, a proposal may be categorized as “Other” until a new track is approved as part of a Meta AGP.